ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_4-SMART_POINTERS/item_22-when_using_pimpl_idiom/synopsis.md

-of a class with a pointer to an implementation class (or struct), put the data members that used to be in the primary class into the implementation class, and access those data members indirectly through the pointer
+of a class with a pointer to an implementation class (or struct), put the data members that used to be in the primary class into the implementation class, and access those data members indirectly through the pointer.

-it can be used because pointers to an incomplete type may be declared (and an implementation struct here is an incomplete type)
+It can be used because pointers to an incomplete type may be declared (and an implementation struct here is an incomplete type).

-summary
+Summary
 -------

-- the *Pimpl Idiom* decreases build times by reducing compilation dependencies between class clients and class implementations
+- the *Pimpl Idiom* decreases build times by reducing compilation dependencies between class clients and class implementations;
 - for std::unique_ptr pImpl pointers, declare special member functions in the class header, but implement them in the implementation file;
-  do this even if the default function implementations are acceptible
+  do this even if the default function implementations are acceptible;
-- the obove advice applies to unique_ptr, but not to shared_ptr
+- the obove advice applies to unique_ptr, but not to shared_ptr.